-The Colin Powell School for Civic and Global Leadership, the Master's Program in International Relations at the City College of New York, allows a limited number of people who are not currently in the program to take classes as non-matriculated (also known as "non-degree") students.
+The Masters in International Affairs (MIA) at the the Colin Powell School for Civic and Global Leadership allows a limited number of people who are not currently in the program to take classes as non-matriculated (also known as "non-degree") students.
 These slots are reserved for those who are planning to apply to the program in the following semester.

-Those wishing to register for classes as a non-matriculated student must fill out an application in the MPIR office (6/293) and submit it to us along with their undergraduate transcripts.
+Those wishing to register for classes as a non-matriculated student must fill out an application and submit it to us along with their undergraduate transcripts.
 If accepted, you may register for up to two classes (six credits).
 Under no circumstances can a student take more than six credits as a non-degree student.

 Students who require F-1 Visa are not eligible for this status.